VincentGarreau/particles.js/README.md

 ### A lightweight JavaScript library for creating particles.

-Load particles.js and config the particles:
+Load particles.js and configure the particles:

 **index.html**
 ```html